recogito/plugin-geotagging/README.md

 3. Restart the Recogito Studio client.

-## Installation: Recogito Studio 1.4
+## Important: Installation with Recogito Studio 1.4 and older

 For Recogito Studio 1.4 or older, you **must use v0.1 of this plugin**.
 Newer versions of the plugin require at least Recogito Studio 1.5.

+To install the plugin with Recogito 1.4 or older:

 - Go to the folder where your `recogito-client` is installed.
 - Go into the `/plugins` folder.